Chiral differential operators: formal loop group actions and associated modules: Introduction

 i.e.~the subalgebra invariant under the formal loop group action.
-While the structure of $\CDO(P)^{\hat{\mf{g}}}$ is not fully understood, a notable part of it is equivalent to the Atiyah algebroid $(C^\infty(M),\T(P)^G)$ (\S\ref{sec.invCDO}).
-For this reason the vertex algebra $\CDO(P)^{\hat{\mf{g}}}$ has more interesting modules compared to an algebra of CDOs on $M$.
-This will become more apparent later.
+This is different from an algebra of CDOs on $P/G=M$.
+In particular, part of the structure of $\CDO(P)^{\hat{\mf{g}}}$ is the Lie algebroid $(C^\infty(M),\T(P)^G)$ (\S\ref{sec.invCDO}), while the corresponding part of the structure of an algebra of CDOs on $M$ is the Lie algebroid $(C^\infty(M),\T(M))$.
+For this reason $\CDO(P)^{\hat{\mf{g}}}$ has more interesting modules (also see below).